syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/js/globalization.md

 ## RTL

-RTL provides an option to switch the text direction and layout of the Stepper component from right to left.
+RTL provides an option to switch the text direction and layout of the Stepper control from right to left.
 It improves the user experiences and accessibility for users who use right-to-left languages.
 To enable RTL, set the [enableRtl](https://ej2.syncfusion.com/javascript/documentation/api/stepper#enablertl) to true.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}